HOME * SHAKING THE DEW FROM THE LILIES * ASPHALT JUNGLE SHORTS * SHE SPEAKS * UNHINGED * URBAN SCRAWLERS * BIOS

 L.D.
 Garver’s play, Banter, co-written with Mark L. Burris, was performed throughout Asphalt Jungle Shorts I.

-Paddy Gillard-Bentley has been involved in one aspect of theatre or another since her Mother, Tessa, was four months pregnant with her, performing in Time Out For Ginger.
-Her full-length play, Shaking the Dew from the Lilies, debuted in Kitchener, Ont.
-Canada, in November 2002 and received its American premier in 2005, in Denver, Co.
-Quantum Entanglement has been produced several times (Philadelphia, Calgary, Kitchener).
+PADDY GILLARD-BENTLEY has been involved in one aspect of theatre or another since her Mother, Tessa, was four months pregnant with her, performing in Time Out For Ginger.
+Her full-length play, Shaking the Dew from the Lilies, debuted in Kitchener in 2002.
+It’s also been performed in Denver CO., Grandforks ND., and North Hollywood CA. Quantum Entanglement has been produced several times (Philadelphia, Calgary, Kitchener).
 Her one-acts, White Noise, Sanguine Sonata & Comic Strip, and many shorter plays have been produced in Canada, the US, and UK.
-Frailty Thy Name is Woe has been published by Meriweather in Volume II of Young Women's Monologues from Contemporary Plays, And Then Full Circle has been published in Mother/Daughter Monologues Volume 4: Urgent Maturity
+Frailty Thy Name is Woe has been published by Meriweather in Volume II of Young Women's Monologues from Contemporary Plays, And Then Full Circle has been published in Mother/Daughter Monologues Volume 4: Urgent Maturity.
+Paddy is the Artistic Director of Flush Ink Performing Arts and a former President of ICWP (International Centre for Women Playwrights).
+Paddy’s plays online.

 L.H.
-(Lee) Grant has written many full-length and one-act plays.
+(LEE) GRANT has written many full-length and one-act plays.
 His work has been produced in New York, Massachusetts and Vienna, Austria.

 Lee is also an artist whose paintings have been exhibited in several galleries.
 Born in Detroit, Michigan, Lee took advantage of the closeness to the border with Canada and spent a good deal of time visiting many places in Ontario including Algonquin Provincial Park where the cry of the loons and majesty of the aurora borealis left an indelible mark.
 A graduate of the University of Michigan, Lee currently resides in Northern California.

+SHERI GRAUBERT is a playwright and actress.
 Plays include: Johnny’s Girl (Festival of New Plays, Prop Thtr, Chicago); The Adelaide Chronicles (nominated for Cherry Lane mentor program, semi-finalist Mill Mountain Theatre); G.R.A.P.E.H.E.A.D.S (Last Frontier Theatre Conference, The Drilling Company; WBAI Radio: THAW); Love Dust (Sun Dog Theatre Company - Scenes from the Staten Island Ferry); The Vestibule (Festival of One Acts, Neighborhood Playhouse); Last Word (selected by Soho Theatre, London; staged reading TDC/78th St Theatre Lab); St Croix (Clubbed Thumb 50 States and More pageant); Ms. Santos Dream after Reading Medea (TDC);Coffee &Prozac (selected by PFD in London); The Hundred Years’ War (TDC); The Secret of Dogs (Radio); King of the World, (Alcoholic Fringe, Alaska) A Few Good Eggs (Words of Choice) Penny Black (Invited to PlayLabs, Great Plains Theatre Festival 2008, current finalist Women at Plays(4)) Magnolia Day (Source Festival, DC, 2008: Reading HB Studio Theatre) Gerry (The Drilling Company-Hero) Parental Consent (winner, Theatre Oxford) A Few Good Eggs(Words of Choice) Ginto & May (Current Semi-finalist, Shorter & Sweeter Festival) The Millhouse Contract (semi-finalist, Lakeshore 5th Annual 10 Minute Play Contest )Penelope (Ashpalt Jungle, V) Dick Spacey and the Space Detectives (Only Make Believe).
 Currently working on a new commission for Only Make Believe, a sequel to Dick Spacey: Dave Space-Out. www.sherigraubert.info

 Sheri’s play, PENELOPE, was performed in AJS V at the Rum Runner.

-Reina is a playwright with credits in Chicago, New York, and Muncie, Indiana.
+REINA HARDY is a playwright with credits in Chicago, New York, and Muncie, Indiana.
 Her play Erratica will make its professional world premiere in July 2009 with Sacramento's Capital Stage.
 Reina has also worked with Orlando Shakespeare, Algonquin Theatre, the Side Project, Write Act Rep, the House Theatre, and many others.
 Look for her poems in various magazines, look for excerpts from her plays in "Audition Arsenal," "The Ultimate Audition Book" and "Best Scenes for Two Actors," and look for her theatre reviews on the Sun Times website.

 Once, Reina resolved to see a show in every Chicago fringe venue during the course of a year.
 Her failure is chronicled at wayoffloop.blogspot.com.
 Reina is a 2003 graduate of Columbia University, where she won the Brick Memorial Prize for playwriting, and a 2011 MFA candidate at Ohio University.
 She is also founder and artistic director of the Viola Project, Chicago's best Shakespeare performance workshop for girls.